 Dual feed (fully-automatic) machines feed both the grommet and a neck or teeth washer for maximum efficiency.

-Snap machines are specifically designed to feed and attach snap sets.
+Snap machines are specifically configured to feed and attach snap sets.
 Most customers purchase two machines; one to attach caps to sockets and a second to attach studs to posts.
-Most automatic machines are capable of cutting a hole in the material, although some versions are specifically designed for pre-punched work.
+Most automatic machines are capable of cutting a hole in the material, although some versions are specifically intended for pre-punched work.